BacksSlash092/xdl/README.md

-# <h1><center>XDL - A Youtube-dl Addon</center></h1>
+# <h1><center>XDL - A Youtube-dl Command Line Tool</center></h1>

+#DESCRIPTION
-  <b>Sometimes</b> I like to download a series of videos.
+  I like to download a series of videos and podcasts to watch with kodis.
 So I wrote this script to make life easier.
-I'm sharing it, in case anyone also finds it useful.
-I will be working on adding new features soon.
+It handles the creation of folders and the downloading of playlist, podcast syncs.
+I'm sharing it in case anyone else also finds it useful.
+I will be working on adding new features.
 If you would like to contribute, feel free to shoot me an email.

-This script takes a list of youtube URLS and proceds to download them
-It either takes or creates a directory to place the files in them.

-This script is more of an add-on to youtube-dl.

 #OPTIONS
+    python xdl.py -l        To provide a list of youtube URLS to download. python xdl.py -up       Syncs podcasts
+    python xdl.py -p URL
 <b>Dependencies:</b>
 youtube-dl
 python-pip